QryptInc/QryptInc.github.io/content/faqs/_index.md

 **I need more entropy bytes per month than my current quota provides.**

-To increase your quota of entropy bytes you can generate per month, either upgrade from your free account to a paid account or contact Qrypt sales support at support@qrypt.com.
+To increase your quota of entropy bytes you can generate per month, contact Qrypt sales support at support@qrypt.com.

 ---